verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Notifications

 Enabling notifications to third-party tools is fairly easy via webhooks.
 For more information about this section read the [notifications page](notifications.md).
+For more information about this section read the [notifications page](notifications.md).

 ```yaml
 notify: